 What are the best romance movies?
 Love takes many forms, one of which is to watch a love story unfold in front of your very eyes on the big screen.
-So, if you’re in the mood to fall in love with people falling in love why not check out these brilliant romance movies?
+Sometimes, all you’re in the mood for is a good rom-com, or a gentle drama movie to tug on the heart-strings.

 We’ve got everything from modern classics, like Quentin Tarantino’s stylish True Romance, to the old favourites, like the legendary Casablanca.
 In writing this list we’ve taken into account the best romance movies from across length and breadth of the cinematic world and we guarantee it will convince even the most sceptical of film fans to take a chance on love (warning, list may not convince sceptical film fans to take a chance on love).